 For golf course package or other information on the Emerson Resort & Spa, visit http://emersonresort.com or call (845) 688-2828.
 Follow the Emerson on Facebook at Emerson Resort & Spa, Twitter @emersonresort and Instagram at EmersonResort.

-About the Woodstock Open: The tournament has a rich history since its inaugural event in 1932 and is believed to be the longest running tournament in America on one course open to both professionals and amateur golfers.
+About the Woodstock Open: The tournament has a rich history since its inaugural event in 1932 and is believed to be the longest running tournament in America on one course open to both professional and amateur golfers.
 The par-70 course opened in 1929.
 Legendary Masters champion and Harrison, NY native Gene Sarazen twice played in the Woodstock Open, finishing fourth in 1966 at the age of 64.
 Another Masters champion, Doug Ford, played in the 1977 Woodstock Open.
-The Woodstock Open list of distinguished players includes legendary PGA Tour player and instructor Bob Toski, 1931 PGA Championship winner and longtime Saratoga Spa Golf Course professional Tom Creavy and 5-time PGA Tour winner Ken Green.
+Joining the Woodstock Open list of distinguished players include legendary PGA Tour player and instructor Bob Toski, 1931 PGA Championship winner and longtime Saratoga Spa Golf Course professional Tom Creavy and 5-time PGA Tour winner Ken Green.
 Frank Hannigan, who from 1983-1989 was the Executive Director of the United States Golf Association, was an honorary chairman of the Woodstock Open.
+In 2012, then 16-year-old high school junior Ethan DeForest carded a 10-under 60 to shatter the previous tourney record by three shots.
 The tournament once was a 27-hole event until changing to an 18-hole format in 1970.
-In the 84th Emerson Resort & Spa Woodstock Open, players were challenged on the 5,500-yard Woodstock Golf Club layout that tests players with its well-guarded tree-lined fairways and smooth putting surfaces.
+This year, players were challenged on the 5,500-yard Woodstock Golf Club layout that tests players with its well-guarded tree-line fairways and smooth and extraordinarily fast putting surfaces.